Trouble in the Australian labour market with jobs and hours at a standstill

 Thompson continues: “There’s this assumption that a few rate cuts and easing inflation would be enough to lift the economy, but that hasn’t quite played out.
 What we’re seeing now is a shift in how people think about work.
 Pay is becoming a bigger priority for job seekers, but for small businesses, rising wages, compliance costs and flat consumer spending make every hire a hard decision.
 Inflation may be easing, but for most Aussies and the businesses that employ them, prices still feel painfully high.”

-See the Employment Hero’s June 2025 Jobs Report for the full insights.
+See the Employment Hero’s June 2025 Jobs Report for the full in

 Related Resources